In the tracks of Operation Market Garden (2)

 - Difficulty trip:

-- Inclusive: Five overnight stays in comfortable 3 star hotels including breakfast, dinner, luggage transport, maps and English route directions, GPS tracks, free parking, VAT, tourist taxes and Guarantee Foundation
+- Inclusive: Five overnight stays in comfortable 3 star hotels including breakfast, 3 diners, luggage transport, maps and English route directions, GPS tracks, free parking, VAT, tourist taxes and Guarantee Foundation

 - Dog: Not allowed